matthewsouther/osoberry/src/apply.md

-We offer rolling admission for open spaces throughout the year.
-We currently have two openings in the 2024/25 cohort.
-Please reach out if you are interested in enrollment for this year.
+We offer rolling admission for open spaces throughout the year. **We currently have two openings in the 2024/25 class.** Please reach out if you are interested in enrollment for this year.

 View our 2024/25 school calendar here: [2024/25 School Calendar](<>)